Neethamadhu-Madurasinghe/mlbackend/readme.md

-## This code does not include ML models include those in correct locations
+#### This code does not include ML models include those in correct locations

+## How to run

+### Step 1:
+pip install flask tensorflow numpy pillow opencv-python librosa pip install dlib

+(if dlibe does not install: automatic face cropping feauture has to be removed: contact Inusha)

+### Step 2:
+copy models into correct locations

+### Step 3:
+python3 app.py

+## Where to put model files (.h5, .keras, .dat)

 #### Audio related model (a.h5, ada.h5....)
 /models/audio/